Architecture(s) of Connection

 We are now turning to material practices that suggest ways in which human-planetary relations can be rearticulated, in our efforts to build human spaces in attentive coherence with and within living ecologies.
 How does a material project become a project of connection?
 Conversation partners include Anna Heringer, Daniel Bell, Jakob Travnik, Jörg Depta, Lucas De Man, and others.

-Following these inquiries we engage into collaborations with spatial practitioners as a path towards researching and constructing low-carbon built environment for Foresta’s becoming in a place, prioritising circular design principles, plant-based and other regenerative materials, adopting to the local context, and facilitating multispecies alliances and spaces of affection.
-Here is an overview of the past residencies that took place at Foresta in northern Spain.
+Following the above mentioned inquiries we engage into collaborations with spatial practitioners as a path towards researching as well as constructing poetic and built environments for Foresta’s becoming in a place, prioritising circular design principles, plant-based and other regenerative materials, adopting to the local context, and facilitating multispecies alliances and spaces of affection.

 Architecture in Relation